PycraftDeveloper/Pycraft/pycraft/README.md

 New releases will be introduced regularly, it is likely that there will be some form of error or bug, therefore unless you intend to use this project for development and feedback purposes (Thank you all!) we recommend you use the latest stable release; below is how to identify the stable releases.

 ## Version Naming
-In short, the new version naming system more closely follows the Semantic Naming system:
-For example; Pycraft v0.9.2.1 The first number is relevant to if the project is in a finished state.
-The second number relates to the number of updates Pycraft has had.
-The third number relates to smaller sub-updates (that likely will not feature a (.exe) release).
-The last number there is rarely used, this is typically for PyPi releases only, as we can't edit uploaded version of the project, we use this number if there is an important change to the project description, those updates will not include any code changing!
+Pycraft's versions will always now follow the structure; "vA.B.C"
+* Where "A" is the major revision number.
+* Where "B" is the minor revsision number.
+* Where "C" is the patch and developer preview numbers (combined).

+Every version of Pycraft as of the 27/10/2022 (DD/MM/YYYY) must feature all 3 values.
+Updates also now go sequentially, so Pycraft v9.6.4 is newer than Pycraft v9.5.7.
+If either of the "A" or "B" version numbers is incremented in a release, documentation MUST be suitably updated, in addition Pycraft MUST be released on PyPi, SourceForge and as a release on GitHub.

 ## Releases
-All past versions of Pycraft are available under the releases section of Pycraft, this is a new change, but just as before, major releases like Pycraft v0.9 and Pycraft v0.8 will have (.exe) releases, but smaller sub-releases will not, this is in light of a change coming to Pycraft, this should help with the confusion behind releases, and be more accommodating to the installer that's being worked on as a part of Pycraft v0.9.4.
+All past versions of Pycraft are available under the releases section of Pycraft, this is a new change, but just as before, major releases like Pycraft v0.9 and Pycraft v0.8 will have (.exe) releases, but smaller sub-releases will not, this is in light of a change coming to Pycraft, this should help with the confusion behind releases, and be more accommodating to the installer that's being worked on as a part of Pycraft v9.4.0.
 This brings me on to another point, all past updates to Pycraft will be located at the releases page (Thats all versions), and the previous section on the home-page with branches will change.
 The default branch will be the most recent release, then there will be branches for all the sub-releases to Pycraft there too; and the sister program; Pycraft-Insider-Preview will be deprecated and all data moved to relevant places in this repository, this should hopefully cut down on the confusion and make the project more user-friendly.

 ## Other Sources
 We now post a roughly monthly article about Pycraft, showing behind the scenes, tips and tricks and additional information, this is shared to both Medium (medium.com/@PycraftDev) and Dev (dev.to/PycraftDev) and builds on the regular posts we share to Twitter (twitter.com/PycraftDev) and Dev (dev.to/PycraftDev).